Low Back Pain Main

 Biopsychosocial Factors Influencing Pain

 With several factors influencing chronic low back pain, a biomedical model of approach to management is usually a lost cause, which in turn led to the development of the biopsychosocial model of approach.
-Subsequently, the biopsychosocial method was developed to target several influencing factors, that aims to improve the level of outcome and function in individual suffering from chronic low back discomfort.
+Subsequently, the biopsychosocial method was developed to target several influencing factors that aim to improve the level of outcome and function in individuals suffering from chronic low back discomfort.

 Current clinical guidelines recommend non-pharmacological interventions, including exercise therapy, general activity, cognitive behavioural therapy, and pain education for the management of persistent low back pain.